The Unofficial Guide to Programming FANUC Robots

 Maybe.
 If you are a student or live in a part of the world where this is just way too expensive for you, please send me an email.

 Please send me an email, and I'll get back to you as soon as I can.

 About the Author

-He's currently working on a number of side projects and consulting for some fantastic integrators and end-users for all their trickiest automation needs.
+He's currently working on a number of side projects and keeps a steady backlog, helping some fantastic FANUC integrators and end-users.